akeesari/anjikeesari/docs/developertools/cheatsheets/git-cheat-sheet.md

 ## Git log

 To view the commit history of a repository, use the `git log` command.
-It provides you with an overview of past commits and their respective details.
-Additionally, you can use `git log -p` to see the commit history along with the changes made to each file.
+It provides you with an overview of past commits and their respective details. also, you can use `git log -p` to see the commit history along with the changes made to each file.

 ``` sh
 #  shows the commit history for the current repository: